kitearuba/push_swap/README.md

 ### **Learning Objectives**
 - Understand and implement sorting algorithms with performance constraints.
-- Use stacks and operations effectively.
+- Use stacks (implemented as arrays or linked lists) and operations effectively.
 - Optimize code for time and space complexity.

 ---